 District Program Administrator

 Brian Prunty is the District Program Administrator.
 He has over 20 years of experience in the natural resources and stormwater fields.
 Brian’s duties range from administrative responsibilities to technical work.
 He also co-instructs an inspection and maintenance certification course on maintaining stormwater control measures.
 Brian received his bachelor’s degree in Earth Science and Geology from Kent State University.
+When not leading his amazing and talented team, Brian loves to spend his time outdoors by hiking, backpacking, mountain biking, kayaking and brewing beer.

 His favorite Best Management Practice (BMP) is bioretention.
 It blends his passions of stormwater and landscaping.
 It is one of the best performing structural BMPs to mitigate our developmental impacts to the natural environment.